Polychaete: Physiology

 A simple but well-developed circulatory system is usually present.
 The two main blood vessels furnish smaller vessels to supply the parapodia and the gut.
 Blood flows forward in the dorsal vessel, above the gut, and returns down the body in the ventral vessel, beneath the gut.
 The blood vessels themselves are contractile, helping to push the blood along, so most species have no need of a heart.
 In a few cases, however, muscular pumps analogous to a heart are found in various parts of the system.
 Conversely, some species have little or no circulatory system at all, transporting oxygen in the coelomic fluid that fills their body cavities.
 The blood may be colourless, or have any of three different respiratory pigments.
-The most common of these is haemoglobin, but some groups have haemerythrin or the green-coloured chlorocruorin, instead.
+The most common of these is hemoglobin, but some groups have haemerythrin or the green-coloured chlorocruorin, instead.

 The smallest species, and those adapted to burrowing, lack gills, breathing only through their body surfaces (by diffusion).
 Most other species have external gills, often associated with the parapodia.

 The nervous system consists of a single or double ventral nerve cord running the length of the body, with ganglia and a series of small nerves in each segment.
 The brain is relatively large, compared with that of other annelids, and lies in the upper part of the head.
 An endocrine gland is attached to the ventral posterior surface of the brain, and appears to be involved in reproductive activity.
 In addition to the sensory organs on the head, photosensitive eye spots, statocysts, and numerous additional sensory nerve endings, most likely involved with the sense of touch, also occur on the body.

 Polychaetes have a varying number of protonephridia or metanephridia for excreting waste, which in some cases can be relatively complex in structure.
 The body also contains greenish "chloragogen" tissue, similar to that found in oligochaetes, which appears to function in metabolism, in a similar fashion to that of the vertebrate liver.

 Many species exhibit bioluminescence; eight families have luminous species.